DKMS Home Health Care in SW Fort Worth/Burleson, TX

 Blood Cancers and Post-Transplant Recovery

-Leukemia, lymphoma, myeloma, and other blood cancers frequently require stem cell or bone marrow transplantation, followed by a lengthy and medically intensive recovery period at home.
-Our skilled nurses are experienced in managing immunosuppressive regimens, monitoring for graft-versus-host disease (GVHD) symptoms, infection surveillance, and the fatigue management strategies that support recovery after transplant.
+Leukemia, lymphoma, myeloma, and other blood cancers frequently require stem cell or bone marrow transplantation, followed by a lengthy and medically intensive recovery at home.
+Our skilled nurses are experienced in managing immunosuppressive regimens, monitoring for graft-versus-host disease (GVHD) symptoms, infection surveillance, and fatigue management strategies that support recovery after transplant.

 Cancer Care at Home